 The crucial rotor design of the Atlas human-powered helicopter was completed by the end of April 2012, and construction began with the full student team in May.
-The initial configuration study resulted in the selection of a quad-rotor design similar to that of the Yuri I and the Gamera.
+The initial configuration study resulted in the selection of a quad-rotor design similar to that of the Yuri I (Japan) and the Gamera (USA) human-powered helicopters.
 This was based on a lower predicted power requirement, the stability of the configuration, and the ease of construction based on many parts with production-line repeatability.

 The rotor optimization was carried out using the in-house computational model outlined below.
 Further design on the helicopter components and overall structure was done using in-house finite element analysis programs and further computational optimization, as well as empirical design-test processes.

 Many changes were made throughout the flight testing process, but the overall size and weight remained nearly the same.

 Rotor Radius: 10.2m (33.5ft)

 Maximum Dimension: 46.4m (154ft)

 Height: 3.7m (12.1ft)